 In May 2003, the FASB issued SFAS 150, "Accounting for Certain Financial Instruments with Characteristics of Both Liabilities and Equity" (SFAS 150).
 SFAS 150 improves the accounting for certain financial instruments that, under previous guidance, issuers could account for as equity.
 The new guidance requires that those instruments be classified as liabilities in statements of financial position.
 SFAS 150 is effective for financial instruments entered into or modified after May 31, 2003.
-Application of SFAS 150 to financial instruments that exist on the date of adoption should be reported through a cumulative effect of a

-TEMPUR WORLD, INC. AND SUBSIDIARIES (Predecessor to TWI Holdings, Inc.) TWI HOLDINGS, INC. AND SUBSIDIARIES change in an accounting principle by measuring those instruments at fair value or as otherwise required by SFAS 150.
+Application of SFAS 150 to financial instruments that exist on the date of adoption should be reported through a cumulative effect of a change in an accounting principle by measuring those instruments at fair value or as otherwise required by SFAS 150.
 The adoption of SFAS 150 did not have a significant impact on our Consolidated Condensed Interim Financial Statements.